 3.2.1 “Institution” means an institution of higher education listed in 53B-1-102, except the Utah College of Applied Technology.

 R571-4 Delegation of Authority.
-As established in 63G-6a-103(1)(f), the State Board of Regents is the body designated with rulemaking authority over procurement for institutions of Higher Education.
+As established in 63G-6a-103(1)(f), the Board of Higher Education is the body designated with rulemaking authority over procurement for institutions of Higher Education.
 The Board does not formally adopt any part of Utah Admin.
 Code R.33.
 However, each institution may adopt, in whole or in part, any rule listed in Utah Admin.
 Code R.33.
 Such adoption must be in writing.
 In the event of any conflict, inconsistency, or discrepancy between this policy and Utah Admin.
 Code R.33, this policy will govern.
 The Board delegates to each institution the authority to adopt and administer procurement policies and processes that conform with the Utah Procurement Code and this general policy and Utah Admin.
 Code R765-571.
 Each president, or designee, is given authority over procurements at their respective institution.

 R571-5 Guiding Principles.
 Each institution is charged to provide efficient and timely procurement services that maximizes the institution’s resources and promotes its instruction, research, extension, and professional service programs.
 Each institution shall strive to obtain the maximum value for each dollar expended, utilizing open competition and impartial evaluation of alternate products.
 They should also foster fair, ethical, and legal trade practices, which develop a strong vendor community and promote public trust in the institution and the system of higher education.